ddragoti/SitePoint-Mobile-Channel/Articles/MarkWong/BuildingSimpleRESTAPIForMobileApplications.md

 If you open the URL [http://127.0.0.1:8000/](http://127.0.0.1:8000/) you will see a placeholder website.

-Now we have the bare skeleton of the site.
+Now we have a bare skeleton of the site.
 Next we will build an app (a container) which houses a model (as in Model-View-Controller).
 A model is the source of data for your app.
-I am not going to talk too much about this but you can find more information about how to use models properly on the django website or any other MVC site.

 Typing: